 Email the authors or create an email template to send to all relevant legislators.

-Senator Limón's wage transparency legislation modifies California's pay disclosure and anti-discrimination requirements by redefining how employers communicate salary information and extending the timeline for wage discrimination claims.
-The bill revises the definition of "pay scale" to require good faith salary range estimates while maintaining existing requirements for employers to include this information in job postings and provide it upon request.
+Senator Limón's wage transparency legislation modifies California's pay disclosure and discrimination laws by redefining employer obligations around salary information and extending the timeline for wage discrimination claims.
+The bill revises the definition of "pay scale" to explicitly require good faith salary range estimates from employers and mandates that companies with 15 or more employees include these ranges in job postings.

 Ayes | Noes | NVR | Total | Result |